dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcedrawinglayer.md

 ## addDrawingItems

-Add a list of drawing items to the layer.
-These drawing items will be appended to the drawing item list of the current layer.
+Add a list of `DrawingItems` to the `DrawingLayer`.
+These `DrawingItems` will be appended to the drawing item list of the current `DrawingLayer`.

 ```java
 public void addDrawingItems(Arraylist<DrawingItem> items);